corentin-pujol/Obesity-types-prediction/README.md

 You must run all the code in order to use the API.

 Once the API part of the code is running, click on the link ending by .ngrok.io

+It may happen that a "The website you are about to open is misleading" page opens when the Flask application is run, so you should still proceed to open it:

+-details
+- visit this dangerous site
+-If you click on reload page, the home screen will appear as follows: